Steamhacked/MorseEncoder/README.md

 # MorseEncoder
-A simple morse encoder console app
+A simple Morse encoder console app

+On run - accepts a string on the input and returns a modified Morse code string on the output